 19) Rye

-Afterwards, you can easily partner a trip to Rye with the likes of Camber Sands for a beach day; or even Bodian Castle for a little more history.
+Afterwards, you can easily pair a trip to Rye with the likes of Camber Sands for a beach day, or even Bodiam Castle (Google Maps pin) for a little more history.
 Just be sure to plan your day well, it’ll be filled up in no time!

 Read more: Best day trips from London